mcu-tools/mcuboot/docs/design.md

 2. Inspect image trailers; is a swap requested?
     Yes.
-        1. Is the requested image valid (integrity and security check)?
+    ​    1.
+Is the requested image valid (integrity and security check)?
-            Yes.
+    ​        Yes.
-                a.
+    ​            a.
 Perform swap operation.
-                b.
+    ​            b.
 Persist completion of swap procedure to image trailers.
-                c.
+    ​            c.
 Proceed to step 3.
-            No.
+    ​        No.
-                a.
+    ​            a.
 Erase invalid image.
-                b.
+    ​            b.
 Persist failure of swap procedure to image trailers.
-                c.
+    ​            c.
 Proceed to step 3.
     No: Proceed to step 3.

-3. Boot into image in slot 0.
+3. Boot into image in primary slot.

 ## Image Swapping

 The boot loader swaps the contents of the two image slots for two reasons:
-    * User has issued a "set pending" operation; the image in slot-1 should be run once (state II) or repeatedly (state III), depending on whether a permanent swap was specified.
+​    * User has issued a "set pending" operation; the image in secondary slot
+      should be run once (state II) or repeatedly (state III), depending on whether a permanent swap was specified.
-    * Test image rebooted without being confirmed; the boot loader should revert to the original image currently in slot-1 (state IV).
+​          * Test image rebooted without being confirmed; the boot loader should ​        revert to the original image currently in secondary slot (state IV).

 If the image trailers indicates that the image in the secondary slot should be run, the boot loader needs to copy it to the primary slot.
 The image currently